tsando/photo-manager/screensaver/README.md

 ## TV switching back to RPi source

-This was what I had to do to deactivate the HDMI-CEC commands on the Rpi:
+This was what I had to do to deactivate the HDMI-CEC commands on the RPi:
 ```
 sudo nano /boot/config.txt
 ```